Australian regional rivalries: Melbourne–Sydney rivalry

 The Melbourne-Sydney Rivalry is heavily represented in sport.
 Sydneysiders first adopted Rugby football and started the professional NRL competition and the Australian Rugby League Commission, while Melburnians invented Australian rules football and started the professional AFL competition.
 While both sports have extended their popularity beyond their own state, the historic and spiritual centre of both sports has remained in Sydney and Melbourne respectively, and neither city has been quick to embrace the other city's dominant football code.
 However, there is a strong rivalry between each city's biggest A-League teams, Sydney FC and Melbourne Victory FC, with matches between the two sides known as "The Big Blue".
 Finally, there is also a growing rivalry between the ANZ Championship netball teams the New South Wales Swifts (previously Sydney Swifts) and Melbourne Vixens (previously Melbourne Phoenix).
 Also, there is a rivalry between the Sydney Kings and Melbourne United in Basketball (NBL).

 Sydney, with a population of 5.23 million, is the largest city in Australia, and has been named the world's best city eight consecutive times by Condé Nast Traveler.
 Melbourne is the second largest city in Australia with a population of 4.94 million, and has been named seven consecutive times world's most liveable city by The Economist.
 It has been called the sporting capital of Australia.
 While Sydney was overtaken by Melbourne in terms of domestic tourism income in 2007, Sydney still remains the leading tourism destination for international tourists.

 Founded 47 years after Sydney, Melbourne was established by free settlers, and the colony of Victoria never possessed any convict settlements; however, Sydney's original founding was based upon convicts and was the first British settlement in Australia.
 Today Sydney still maintains the most historic settlement site in Australia, called 'The Rocks'.
 Melbourne transformed rapidly thanks to the Victorian gold rush in the 1850s, and became Australia's largest and most important city by 1865.
-This golden age, referred to as 'Marvellous Melbourne', was crushed by the banking collapse and depression of the 1890s, and Sydney overtook Melbourne as the largest Australian city in the early 20th century.
+This golden age, referred to as 'Marvellous Melbourne', was crushed by the Australian banking crisis of 1893 and resulting depression, and Sydney overtook Melbourne as the largest Australian city in the early 20th century.
 Sydney's infrastructure development is hampered by its challenging geography.
 By 2020, current trends indicated Melbourne would become the most populous city in Australia by 2026.

-Newcastle–Sydney rivalry

-The oldest Australian regional rivalry dating back to 1804, some people state that Sydney has traditionally been politically right-winged compared to Newcastle being politically centre-left.
-However, almost all of the Premiers of New South Wales have come from Sydney suburbs, and the NSW Labor Party has a long history in Sydney.
-Newcastle's population was traditionally working class whereas Sydney was home to a mix of people including the working class, politicians, businessmen and bureaucrats.
-Even after more than 200 years, Newcastle's culture is still very independent from Sydney's culture even though they are only approximately 160 km apart.